 - 1 + ½ cups all-purpose flour

 - 2 teaspoons vanilla extract

 - ½ cup milk

 - 1 teaspoon vanilla extract

 - Preheat oven to 350 F. Line muffin tray with cupcake liners and set aside.

-- In a medium bowl, whisk together the flour, baking powder and salt.
+- In a medium bowl, whisk together flour, baking powder and salt.

-- Beat in the eggs until fully incorporated.
-Add in the vanilla and continue to beat together.
+- In a large bowl, cream together butter and sugar until light and fluffy.
+Beat in eggs one at a time until fully incorporated.
+Add in vanilla and continue to beat together.

 - Add the dry ingredients gradually, alternating with the milk, until fully mixed together.

-- Bake for 20 minutes.
+- Fill up the cupcake liners ⅔ full with batter.
+Bake for 18-20 minutes.
 Using a toothpick, check that the centre of the cupcake comes out clean.